yiisoft/yii2/docs/guide/assets.md

 is an [alias][] that corresponds to your website base URL such as `http://example.com/`.

-In case you have asset files under a non web accessible directory, that is the case for any extension, you need to specify `$sourcePath` instead of `$basePath` and `$baseUrl`.
-Files will be copied or symlinked from source path to the `web/assets` directory of your application prior to being registered.
+In case you have asset files under a non web accessible directory, that is the case for any extension, you need to specify `$sourcePath` instead of `$basePath` and `$baseUrl`. **All files** from the source path will be copied or symlinked to the `web/assets` directory of your application prior to being registered.
 In this case `$basePath` and `$baseUrl` are generated automatically at the time of publishing the asset bundle.
+This is the way to work with assets when you want to publish the whole directory no matter what's in be it images, webfonts etc.

 > **Note:** do not use the `web/assets` path to put your own files in it.
 It is meant to be used only for asset publishing.
-When you create files that are already in web accessable directory put them in folders like `web/css` or `web/js`.
+> When you create files that are already in web accessable directory put them in folders like `web/css` or `web/js`.

 Dependencies on other asset bundles are specified via `$depends` property.
 It is an array that contains fully qualified class names of bundle classes that should be published in order for this bundle to work properly.